Index of contents

 - in the third email, to be sent within a week, you can give a "ultimatum" of 2-3 days to get the product, after which it will become available again, and convey any promotions.

-Sending targeted emails in the case of cart abandonment, which we remember is one of the first causes of non-conversion in ecommerce, is a widespread practice used by 25% of the 1000 largest retailers and that, according to a statistics published on Rejoinercan lead to renewed revenue:
+Sending targeted emails in the event of cart abandonment, which we remember is one of the first causes of non-conversion in ecommerce, is a widespread practice used by 25% of the 1000 largest retailers and can lead to renewed revenue, according to a statistic published on Rejoiner:

 Here you can find 3 examples of how 3 big brands including Fossil and Dell manage cart abandonment with email.